 Field name Type Example Notes entity_type_1 string Passenger entity_id_1 string 12151 entity_type_2 string Driver entity_id_2 string 341521-rdxf36767 ... string entity_id_5 string custom_field_type_1 string “MessageToUser” custom_field_1 string "please contact Ops" User defined fields custom_field_type_2 “Prediction rule:” custom_field_2 string “ML rule: 123, version:2” ... string custom_field_6 string

 A User Portal to Support Querying, Prediction Stats and Feedback

-DA, DS, Ops and CE can access the internal user portal to see the prediction events, individually and on an aggregated city level.
+DA, DS, Ops and GS can access the internal user portal to see the prediction events, individually and on an aggregated city level.